 "It's really having a forethought that what you get through delivery systems has to equal what you get in the restaurant," he said.

-To One Group also created STK Radio and Kona Grill Radio allowing customers to listen to the kind of music they would normally hear while dining in to add to the home dining experience, Hilario said.
+The One Group also created STK Radio and Kona Grill Radio, allowing customers to listen to the kind of music they would normally hear while dining in to add to the home dining experience, Hilario said.

 "We’ve seen tremendous success on takeout and delivery.
 I think the longer we stay in the business and people get used to having STK at home on the weekends, I think that business [will do] extremely well."

-The company has grown its takeout business from January to December 2020 by a 3.4 times factor, Hilario said during a presentation at ICR.
+The company grew its takeout business from January to December 2020 by a 3.4 times factor, Hilario said during a presentation at ICR in January.

 "I now believe that takeout/delivery is a critical component to the long-term story," he said.
 "I'm even thinking when we open all our indoor spaces that it will help us with Friday and Saturday nights because we’re typically sold out.
 It will become another layer of top of our core indoor business."